janosgyerik/code-reviews-in-practice/merge-request-etiquette.md

 ---

-Avoid reviewing unassign or self-assigned merge requests.
+Avoid reviewing unassigned or self-assigned merge requests.

+TODO why

+TODO Code Review Horror

+---

+The reviewer should only comment on the branch, not add commits.

 TODO why